tudormihail5/MATLABfunctions/README.md

 ### Challenges I ran into:

 Canny was definitely the most difficult one, and it took a while and some research to understand all the steps and their purpose in creating a better edge detection.
+Moreover, I almost mixed up the TPs, FNs, FPs, and TNs, as they are 4 totally different attributes with similar names.